- Persuasion Appeals and Effects

 - Ph.D.: University of South Carolina

 Offering a substantial mix of both professional and academic experience, Frank Dardis teaches courses that encompass many areas of advertising and marketing communications: COMM 424 Advertising Campaigns, COMM 422 Advertising Media Planning, and COMM 420 Research Methods in Advertising and Public Relations.
 He also teaches a graduate seminar in strategic communications (COMM 520), an online M.P.S. course in strategic communications theory and practice (COMM 531), and a first-year seminar on non-traditional marketing-communications methods.
+From 2015-2018, he was Lead Faculty of the online Strategic Communications program.

 Most of Dardis’ current research focuses on the psychological and persuasive effects that informational messages have on individuals.
 Specifically, he has examined message effects within both sociopolitical and marketing/consumer-related contexts.
 His consumer-oriented research focuses on the impact of advertising messages and corporate communications on individuals’ information processing and brand/corporate attitudes.
 Much of his recent research explores the effects of branded messages and brand placements within video games.
 He also has investigated attitude formation and change pertaining to sociopolitical topics such as social movement organizations, war protest, environmentalism, capital punishment and political apathy.
 Dardis is a Faculty Affiliate of Penn State’s Media Effects Research Laboratory, at which he conducts most of his research.

-In addition to regularly presenting research papers at major conferences, Dardis’ work has appeared in publications such as Journal of Interactive Advertising, Mass Communication and Society, Journal of Consumer Behavior, Media Psychology, Journal of Political Marketing, Journal of Promotion Management, Corporate Communications: An International Journal, and Public Relations Journal.
+In addition to regularly presenting research papers at major conferences, Dardis’ work has appeared in publications such as Journal of Interactive Advertising, Mass Communication and Society, Journal of Consumer Behavior, Media Psychology, Journal of Consumer Marketing, Journal of Promotion Management, Corporate Communications: An International Journal, and Public Relations Journal.
 He also currently is Associate Editor of Journal of Promotion Management and sits on the Editorial Boards of Journal of Interactive Advertising and Mass Communication and Society.

 Prior to receiving his Ph.D. from the University of South Carolina, Dardis earned both his Bachelor's and Master's degrees at the University of Florida.
 During most of the 12-year period between his Bachelor's degree and Ph.D., he worked in advertising and marketing communications for several large corporations, including an Anheuser-Busch subsidiary, a golf course/community developer and a professional baseball team.